vamsigoli/mygradleproj/README.md

 In a brand new directory do a gradle init. settings.gradle is the only file that should be required to be identified as a new project.

+./gradle <task> --console=plain  gives a detailed task level output instead of gradle decided output

+you can abbreviate tasks. ./gradlew :qualityCheckAll can be abbreviated as ./gradlew :qCA

+also do not run a task without a colon. gradle will search for the name in all submodules and executes it so ./gradlew qualityCheckAll is not a best practice.
+Instead do a ./gradlew :qualityCheckAll

 buildSrc is a separate build whose purpose is to build any tasks, plugins, or other classes which are intended to be used in build scripts of the main build, but don't have to be shared across builds.(*) It wouldn't be possible to build such classes as part of the main build, because they have to exist before the main build's build scripts can even be compiled/evaluated, and Gradle compiles/evaluates all build scripts before it does any work (configuration vs. execution phase).